mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/advanced-features/raw-values.md

 # Raw Values

-There are scenarios where you may want to pass a raw value into the interpolated string and not parameterize the value.
-The `raw` format string is used to indicate that the value should not be parameterized.
+In certain scenarios, you might need to insert a raw value directly into your SQL query, bypassing parameterization.
+The `raw` format string serves this purpose, indicating that the specified value should not be converted into a parameter.

 > [!WARNING]
-> Do not use raw values if you don't trust the source or have not sanitized your value, as this can lead to SQL injection.
+> Only use raw values with trusted or sanitized inputs to prevent SQL injection risks.

 ## Column and Table names with `nameof()`